StanHash/lyn/README.md

 ### Deprecated

+These features will be removed by lyn 4.x (if we ever get there).

 - auto-replacement being enabled by default.
 Redefinition of functions symbols with the same name as ones from the reference outside of auto_replace sections will still work but lyn will raise a warning.
-If this behavior is desired, a new commandline option `--always-allow-replace` can be used to opt-in (doing so will be required in next 4.x+).
+If this behavior is desired, a new commandline option `--always-allow-replace` can be used to opt-in.
 - automatic detection of the reference object.
-One should pass it explicitement via the `--reference` option.
+One should pass it explicitely via the `--reference` option.

 ### Removed